pysmo/aimbat/docs/user-guide/data.md

 # Data

-An AMBAT project consists of two kinds of data:

-  1. **Static data:** [Seismogram files](data.md#seismogram-files) are treated as immutable objects by AIMBAT (i.e. the file contents are never changed).
-     Besides the seismograms themselves, these files must also provide the necessary metadata (e.g. event information) to initialise a new AIMBAT project.

-  2. **Mutable data:** A lot of operations in AIMBAT involve changing only metadata.
-     Since it doesn't make much sense to read an entire seismogram file every time such an operation is performed, all mutable data are stored in the [AIMBAT project file](data.md#aimbat-project-file).
-This file holds a database, which is efficient at handling data which is frequently changed.
-     The project file is automatically created from the seismogram files when a new AIMBAT project is started.
+AIMBAT projects are created from [seismogram files](data.md#seismogram-files).
+Event and station information, as well as initial arrival time picks are read from these files to populate the AIMBAT [project file](data.md#project-file).
+The majority of operations within AIMBAT exclusively use the project file.
+The contents of the seismogram files are never modified by AIMBAT.

 ## Seismogram files